Many license law questions will be answered at DFPR’s website.

 Is it legal to give away prizes, food and hold drawings to increase my attendance at a broker open house?

-This is a tough question and I can't even get DFPR and legal counsel to agreed!
+This is a tough question and I can't even get DFPR and legal counsel to agree.
 The issue is whether attendance at a broker open house constitutes a "licensed activity".
 If it does, then technically all compensation must flow through the sponsoring broker.
 My advice: stick to giving out food.
 If you have a cash drawing, the safe way is to make the check payable to the sponsoring broker.

 For certain, there could also be a problem with drawings under Illinois gaming laws.
 The risk is probably minimal as long as the prize is small.
+Once again, seek your own legal counsel.

 LICENSING AND RENEWAL